Lancero: History of the Course

 The course was created as a result of the reform that took place inside the National Army of Colombia organization during the early 60s as a way to specialize and refocus the national army towards an irregular conflict with armed peasants in the mountains of Colombia.
 Inexperienced and with little knowledge of guerrilla warfare the Colombian Army sent its own officers to Fort Benning in Georgia, United States so they could take the Ranger Course that takes place there and as a way to apply their acquired knowledge in Colombia's specific situation.

 The techniques learned in the American course were modified and taught to officers and NCOs of the Army and some enlisted and ranking officers of the Naval Infantry.
 This techniques were later spread across the Military Forces.

-In 1959, Captain Hernando Bernal Duran raised the first Lancer Companies of the National Army, modeled after the US Army Rangers and the Korean War Ranger Companies (applying lessons learned in the Colombian peacekeeping deployments of the Korean War).
+In 1959, Captain Hernando Bernal Duran raised the first Lancer Companies of the National Army, modeled after the US Army Rangers and the Korean War Ranger Companies (applying lessons learned in the Colombian Army peacekeeping deployments of the Korean War years prior).
 These newly created companies were more agile and flexible thus, leading to more successful operations.
 They were added as supportive personnel for units where the enemy was even more aggressive and active.